tuoro/dae-update-subscription/README.md

 A: Daily is sufficient.
 These databases update infrequently (weekly to monthly).

 **Q: What happens if SHA256 verification fails?**
-A: The corrupted file is automatically deleted and the old version remains unchanged.
+A: The corrupted file is automatically deleted and old version remains.
+Script will retry up to 5 times with 10-second intervals.

+**Q: Why does download sometimes fail?**
+A: GitHub may occasionally be slow or rate-limited.
+The enhanced retry mechanism handles this:
+- 5 retry attempts
+- 10 second delay between retries
+- 120 second timeout per attempt
+- This provides up to 10+ minutes of retry time

 **Q: Can I use different data sources for GeoIP/GeoSite?**
 A: Yes, but you'll need to modify the URLs in `/usr/local/bin/update-dae-geodata.sh`.